your-tools/tsrc/docs/ref/cli.md

 looking for a `.tsrc` folder, which means you can run tsrc commands anywhere in your workspace, not just at the top.

-Second, almost all commands allow a `-j` option to run the operation in parallel.
-For instance, `tsrc sync -j auto` will use as many jobs as the number of CPUs available on the current machine to synchronize the repos in your workspace.
-If this behavior is not desired, you can specify a greater (or lower) number of jobs using something like `tsrc sync -j2`.
+Second, almost all commands run the operation in parallel.
+For instance, `tsrc sync` by default will use as many jobs as the number of CPUs available on the current machine to synchronize the repos in your workspace.
+If this behavior is not desired, you can specify a greater (or lower) number of jobs using something like `tsrc sync -j2`, or disable the parallelism completely with `-j1`.

 ## Global options